-- · Analog Processing
+- Analog Processing

-- Analog Portion of the ADS1253
+- · Analog Portion of the ADS1251

-- Digital Portion of the ADS1253
+- Digital Portion of the ADS1251

 - Digital Processing

-For the simplest system consisting of minimal analog signal processing (basic filtering and Gain), a microcontroller, and one clock source, one can achieve high resolution by powering all components by a common power supply.
+For the simplest system consisting of minimal analog signal processing (basic filtering and gain), a microcontroller, and one clock source, one can achieve high resolution by powering all components from a common power supply.
 In addition, all components could share a common ground plane.
-Thus, there would be no distinctions between "analog" power and ground, and "digital" power and ground.
+Thus, there would be no distinctions between analog power and ground, and digital power and ground.
 The layout should still include a power plane, a ground plane, and careful decoupling.
 In a more extreme case, the design could include:

-- Multiple ADS1253s
+- Multiple ADS1251s

 - Extensive Analog Signal Processing

 - One or More Microcontrollers, Digital Signal Processors, or Microprocessors

-- Many Different Clock Sources
+- · Many Different Clock Sources

 - · Interconnections to Various Other Systems

 High resolution will be very difficult to achieve for this design.
 The approach would be to break the system into as many different parts as possible.
-For example, each ADS1253 may have its own "analog" processing front end.
+For example, each ADS1251 may have its own analog processing front end.